nged-data/smart-meters/README.md

 # smart-meters
-Smart meter visualisation using connected data portal and pandas
+## Smart meter visualisation using connected data portal and pandas

+this si the data set and the files we used where thsi